 Please note: It is the applicants responsibility to obtain approval from their current employer on ways to manage and balance the completion of fieldwork responsibilities.

 All applicants complete and submit a Fieldwork Planning Document as part of the online application for admission process.
 (A template for fieldwork planning is included in the online application system.)
 The LMU Program Director and Fieldwork Liaison will review site fieldwork plans as well as the qualifications of proposed onsite supervisors prior to enrollment in the program to ensure compatibility and adherence to LMU fieldwork policy and guidelines.
-For candidates who do not currently work in a public/charter school or district setting, a list of potential sites is available in consultation with the LMU Program Director and Fieldwork Liaison.
+A list of potential sites is available in consultation with the LMU Program Director and Fieldwork Liaison.

 For candidates who are currently enrolled in LMU School Counseling Fieldwork or LMU School Psychology Fieldwork, opportunities are available to complete CWA fieldwork hours can be coordinated within current fieldwork placement(s).